And the Story Goes

-And the Story Goes is the debut studio album by Indonesian singer Agnes Monica, released in 2003 by Aquarius Musikindo.
+And the Story Goes is the fifth studio album and the first adulthood's album by Indonesian singer Agnes Monica, released in 2003 by Aquarius Musikindo.
 The album, ..And the Story Goes, not only reach a high result in sales (double platinum) but also shows that Agnes Monica has done a perfect transition from a children singer to an adult singer.
 Along with the album, NEZindaHood (Agnes Monica's official Dancer) was born.

 Singles

 "Bilang Saja"

 "Bilang Saja" (English: Just Say) is the first single of the album.
 The pop rock song criticizes men who will always do everything to get what they want without knowing the problems they have caused, as shown in the first verse of the lyrics Lelaki terkadang selalu ingin memaksakan apa yang mereka inginkan untuk memiliki, sebelum semua menjadi semakin masalah (Men sometimes want to forcefully [get] what they want to be theirs, before all gets into trouble).
 The music video, however, draws hip hop influences.